fhinkel/blog/source/_posts/Speed-up-Your-Node-js-App-with-Native-Addons.md

 JavaScript is almost as fast as C++ for tasks like this prime number calculation.
 Such performance is possible with [modern JavaScript engines because they use adaptive optimizations](https://youtu.be/p-iiEDtpy6I).
 Without optimizations, the performance difference is much bigger.

-{% asset_img WihoutOpt.png "Computing prime numbers without adaptive optimizations."}
+{% asset_img WithoutOpt.png "Computing prime numbers without adaptive optimizations." %}

 In the prime number example, JavaScript without optimizations is 10 times slower than C++, not only 0.5 times.
 You can turn off optimizations with V8’s `--no-opt` flag, e.g.., by running `node --no-opt index.js`.